inspirehep/inspire-next/docs/harvesting.rst

 to see what happens behind the scenes.

-Single records like this (if you are running docker, you first will need to open bash and get into the virtual environment in one of the workers, e.g. ``docker-compose run --rm web bash``, read the :ref:`other_sources` section if you aren't using docker):
+Single records like this (if you are running docker, you first will need to open bash and get into the virtual environment in one of the workers, e.g. ``docker compose run --rm web bash``, read the :ref:`other_sources` section if you aren't using docker):

 .. code-block:: bash